sifive/block-pio-sifive/README.md

   | editTestProgramPlanCFlags ("-DPIO_PIN=1", _)
 ```

 A more complicated program like dhrystone looks like this.
-Dhrystone uses.
-The
-files for dhrystone are included in this repo.
 ```wake
 def dhrystone =
   def programName = "dhrystone"